speakeasy-api/examples/google-sheet-mcp-server-api/README.md

 uv sync
 ```

 2. Open the `app.py` file and replace the value of `SERVICE_ACCOUNT_FILE` with the path to the JSON service account file.
+For a reference on how to generate the service account file you can refer to this [guide](https://www.speakeasy.com/mcp/using-mcp/google-sheet-claude-quickstart)

 3. Run the server: